 "There is no single list of victims and survivors of Nazi persecution.
-Instead, researching and individuals’ story during the Holocaust is a process of following trails and piecing together bits of information." - United States Holocaust Memorial Museum
+Instead, researching an individual's story during the Holocaust is a process of following trails and piecing together bits of information." - United States Holocaust Memorial Museum

 Pictured: "Zelig Katz, his wife Alla, and their daughter Yokheved-Devorah".
 Sefer Telz (1984).